eronca/PYQCTools/_sources/rtgf.txt

                      :attr:`N`: integer variable specifying the total number of points that need to be predicted.

-                 The script :attr:`new_full_real.out` and :attr:`new_full_imag.out` output files with the real and imaginary parts of the exteded time-dependent DOS respectively.
+                 The script produces :attr:`new_full_real.out` and :attr:`new_full_imag.out` output files with the real and imaginary parts of the exteded time-dependent DOS respectively.